Social capital: Social ties

 Carlos García Timón describes that the structural dimensions of social capital relate to an individual ability to make weak and strong ties to others within a system.
 This dimension focuses on the advantages derived from the configuration of an actor's, either individual or collective, network.
 The differences between weak and strong ties are explained by Granovetter (1973).
 Bridging social capital refers to the weak ties that individuals with heterogeneous limited interactions form.
 Bridging social capital is more likely to provide valuable new information (Moshkovitz and Hayat, 2021).
 Some others describes the weak and strong ties relationship as bonding and bridging social capital.
 Bonding social capital refers to strong ties: the intimate relationships people feel close to and trust.
 The relational dimension focuses on the character of the connection between individuals.
 This is best characterized through trust of others and their cooperation and the identification an individual has within a network.
 Hazleton and Kennan (2000) added a third angle, that of communication.
 Communication is needed to access and use social capital through exchanging information, identifying problems and solutions, and managing conflict.

 According to Boisot (1995), and Boland & Tenkasi (1995), meaningful communication requires at least some sharing context between the parties to such exchange.
 The cognitive dimension focuses on the shared meaning, representations and interpretations that individuals or groups have with one another.

 Negative social capital

 Whereas some scholars, most prominently Robert D. Putnam, posit that social capital has positive ends, a sizable body of literature finds that social capital can have adverse effects.
 Research by Sheri Berman and Dylan Riley, as well as economists Shanker Satyanath, Nico Voigtländer, and Hans-Joachim Voth, have linked civic associations to the rise of fascist movements.
 Pierre Bourdieu's work tends to show how social capital can be used practically to produce or reproduce inequality, demonstrating for instance how people gain access to powerful positions through the direct and indirect employment of social connections.

-An example of the complexities of the effects of negative social capital is violence or criminal gang activity that is encouraged through the strengthening of intra-group relationships (bonding social capital).
+An example of the complexities of the negative of effects social capital is violence or criminal gang activity that is encouraged through the strengthening of intra-group relationships (bonding social capital).
 The negative consequences of social capital are more often associated with bonding vis-à-vis bridging.